iterating/HandwrittenLetter/readme.md

 Practice your manual handwriting skills.
 Then use the letters you've practiced to convert typed text into a handwritten format!
 .
 The application is built using Python, Pygame, and Pillow libraries.

+## Practice handwriting, and use all the letters you've practiced to create something touching
+I decided to practice my handwriting schools during medical school to be a more effective clinician.
+So I made an app that took my handwriting practice sets, and turn them into a way of writing handwritten letters.

 ## Features

 - Converts typed text into a handwritten format.